0BAB1/python_to_fpga_course/readme.md

 # Lectures

-Exampleq are meant to be watched during the lectures to understand basic concepts, you can also follow along.
+Examples are meant to be watched during the lectures to understand basic concepts, you can also follow along.

 If these concepts are not acquired / understood, I strongly encourage you to look into deeper material. *(the notebooks contains clues on where to look for such material in the "Learn More" sections)*